riconaranjo/iOS-Curriculum/Workshop 0/Workshop 0.md

 #### Scaling

-VirtualBox has a scaling mode which allows the VM to be displayed at other display scalings other than simply one-to-one pixels.
+VirtualBox has a two scaling methods which allows the VM to be displayed at other display scalings other than simply one-to-one pixels.
 This is especially an issue with high pixel density screens such as on a 13" 4k laptop or Surface Pro, where a 1080p VM will only take up a small portion of the screen with a UI for ants.

+There is the **Scaled Factor** which can be adjusted to make each virtual pixel larger.
+This is the easier of the two methods, and preserves the height and width ratios.

-To enter **Scaled Mode**, you can select it from the menubar under **View**.
+The second method is **Scaled Mode**, which you can select it from the menubar under **View**.
 This will allow you to resize the VM window, although this can warp everything in the window.

 To exit **Scaled Mode**, press <kbd>right contro/l</kbd> + <kbd>c</kbd>.
 If your keyboard doesn't have a right control [as many laptops don't].
 You can remap this key [**_Host Key_**] in **Preferences** > **Input** > **Virtual Machine**, and find **Host Key Combination**.
 I decided to use <kbd>right alt</kbd> as my host key.

-In order to make sure the VM isn't warped when you re-scale it, you can also use

-you can use a third party application such as [Sizer](http://www.brianapps.net/sizer/).
+In order to make sure the VM isn't warped when you re-scale it, you can also use a third party application such as [Sizer](http://www.brianapps.net/sizer/).
 On my Surface Pro, the perfect windows size was 1366x768.

 ---